Graph Attention-Driven Bayesian Deep Unrolling for Dual-Peak Single-Photon Lidar Imaging: Proposed unrolling method

 As illustrated in Fig.~\ref{fig:architecture}, the architecture takes as input an initial multiscale point cloud, denoted by $\boldsymbol d$, instead of the large volume histogram data.
 From the multiscale point cloud, the network aims to estimate true depth map $\boldsymbol x$.
 The network consists of $S$ stages, where each stage consists of two blocks: the squeeze block and the expansion block.
 The squeeze block estimates the true depth $\boldsymbol x$ from a multiscale point cloud $\boldsymbol d$.
 The expansion block refines the multiscale point cloud by applying a weighted average between the initial multiscale point cloud and the squeezed point cloud.
 In the final stage, the network only estimates the squeezed point cloud without refining the multiscale point cloud.
 The network is trained end-to-end in a supervised manner.

 To learn meaningful features from the multiscale point cloud, we construct a graph by applying the k-nearest neighbors (kNN) algorithm with $k=6$.
-On the constructed graph, we use Graph Attention Networks (GATs)~\cite{velickovic2018graph} to extract features from the point cloud and compute attention weights.
+On the constructed graph, we use Graph Attention Networks (GATs)~\cite{velickovic2018graph} with a single head to extract features from the point cloud and compute attention weights.
 The GAT generalizes the convolutional operation on the graph, allowing the network to learn the importance of each neighboring point.

 \textbf{Sequeeze block.} We extract features from the constructed graph through three layers of GATs.
 These extracted features, denoted as $\boldsymbol {d_{feat}}$, are then employed to compute attention weights via three additional layers of GATs.
 Using the computed attention weights, we apply hard attention to the initial multiscale point cloud $\boldsymbol d$, selecting the scale with the highest attention weight for each of the first and second surfaces individually, thereby identifying the most important scales for each surface.
 For hard attention, we use a differentiable argmax operation known as Gumbel-Softmax proposed in~\cite{maddison2017concrete,jang2017categorical}.
 This selective process yields the squeezed point cloud $\boldsymbol x$.